Texas Roadhouse Nutrition Facts Guide & PDF

 How many calories are in a Texas Roadhouse steak?

-Texas Roadhouse steak calories range from 250 calories for a 6 oz. sirloin up to 1,480 calories for the Bone-In Ribeye.
+Steak calories range from 250 calories for a 6 oz. sirloin up to 1,480 calories for the Bone-In Ribeye.
 The calorie count depends on the cut, portion size, and any toppings or butter added at the table.
-Plain grilled cuts are significantly lower in calories than those served with compound butters or cream sauces.

 Are Texas Roadhouse nutrition facts available online?